 Using organic and sustainable fabrics, such as cotton, is better for the environment as it is the result of a naturally environmentally friendly method.
 Producing organic cotton uses less carbon due to lesser fuel and energy consumption.
 As it goes through a chemical-free production process, it also helps to prevent water consumption.

 A lot of plastic is dumped in the oceans each and every day.
 Despite many positive moves in the right direction, such as the fight against plastic straws and fines on plastic bags, the ocean is still being choked with six billion tonnes of plastic packaging, pollution and waste.

 Using sustainable fabrics and materials within the manufacturing process will, undoubtedly, stop even just a small percentage of these waste materials from entering and polluting the ocean further.
 Here at Horizon Athletic, we use our love of the ocean to help raise awareness of the issues that our planet faces, including the enormous amount of waste currently in our oceans.

 We source our fabrics in order to function alongside sustainability.
-Our activewear and swim range is made with Econyl, which is a recycled fibre made from consumer waste and abandoned fishing nets.
+Our and is made with Econyl, which is a recycled fibre made from consumer waste and abandoned fishing nets.
 Econyl is woven with LYCRA® XTRA LIFE™, which is known to be up to 5 times more durable when exposed to salt water, chlorine, UV and suncreams.

 Protecting The Environment